Prompt Rules

 Actions

-You can configure each detector to perform one of the following actions when it triggers:
+You can configure each detector to apply one of the following actions when it triggers:

-Blocking actions may prevent subsequent detectors from running.
+Blocking actions can prevent subsequent detectors from running.
 This improves performance.

 Learn about Report Only Mode .